Sahil-Patel-1424/DSAs-with-Exoplanets/README.md

 3. Continue this process until all elements are moved to their correct positions.

 <br>
-The Time Complexity of this Selection Sort algorithm is O(n<sup>2</sup>).
-The Selection Sort algorithm is a straightforward algorithm to implement; however, it does not maintain the relative order of equal elements making it not stable.
+The Time Complexity of this Selection Sort algorithm is O(n<sup>2</sup>) as the data is randomly sorted.
+The Selection Sort algorithm is a straightforward algorithm to implement; however, it does not maintain the relative order of equal elements making it not stable.<br/><br/>

 More information on the Selection Sort algorithm: https://www.geeksforgeeks.org/dsa/selection-sort-algorithm-2/